csebooks/relational-databases/content.en/introduction/purpose-of-database-systems/index.md

 weight: 2
 ---

-Purpose of Database Systems## Purpose of Database Systems
+# Purpose of Database Systems

 Database systems arose in response to early methods of computerized manage- ment of commercial data.
 As an example of such methods, typical of the 1960s, consider part of a university organization that, among other data, keeps infor- mation about all instructors, students, departments, and course offerings.
 One way to keep the information on a computer is to store it in operating system files.
 To allow users to manipulate the information, the system has a number of application programs that manipulate the files, including programs to: